morrellk/GJPDashboard2014_15/codebook.md

 3. N
 	+ Number of questions which had this category label
+     + If dropNA == TRUE, then this will only be questions where a forecast was entered by this forecaster.
+If dropNA == FALSE, all questions are used.
 	+ Integer

 4. Brier
 	+ Mean forecaster Brier score for questions with this category label
+     + If dropNA == TRUE, then this will only be calculated using questions with a forecast entered by this forecaster.
+If dropNA == FALSE, all questions are used.
 	+ Floating point number, rounded to three digits after decimal

 5. Group
 	+ Mean group Brier score for questions with this category label
+     + If dropNA == TRUE, then this will only be calculated using questions with a forecast entered by this forecaster.
+If dropNA == FALSE, all questions are used.
 	+ Floating point number, rounded to three digits after decimal

 6. Diff